Defining food crime

 Report a food crime in confidence

-Food Crime Confidential is a reporting facility where anyone with suspicions about food crime can report these safely and in confidence, over the phone or online.
+Food Crime Confidential is a reporting facility where anyone with suspicions about food crime can report it safely and in confidence, over the phone or online.
 This means that your details will not be shared with anyone else.

 Whilst still of concern, instances where there is no direct intention to deceive or deliberate dishonesty do not constitute food crime and should not be reported to the NFCU.
 These should be reported here to the relevant local authority.